Chemotherapy or Alternative Treatment

 I heard a lot about the horror of chemotherapy long before I was diagnosed with colon cancer.
 I told myself that I will never go for that treatment if cancer attack my body.
 I would rather change for a better diet.
 Maybe I will become a vegetarian - I would eat all organic fruits and vegetables.
 I will try to avoid to undergo chemotherapy.
 But I ended up having chemotherapy.
 Please keep on reading and you will know what convinced me to have the conventional way to treat my colon cancer.

 I decided to call a well known center in Florida.
-I asked if they can help me and guide me if I will go for natural alternative treatment rather than the conventional one.
+I asked if they can help me and guide me if I would go for natural alternative treatment rather than the conventional one.
 The person I spoke with told me that they have seasonal camps at the center for cancer patients to train them how to prepare their food.
-They are selling a cancer kit with the food processor, juicer, water purifier, etc...But I will be on my own.
+They were selling a cancer kit with the food processor, juicer, water purifier, etc...But I will be on my own.
 I wasn't sure if I can do that.
-I need someone to guide me and check on me from time to time.
+I need someone to guide me through and check on me from time to time.

 We Asked for Prayers

 We spent a lot of time praying and asking God to guide us to what is best for my situation.
 God, little by little sent people to help us see what path we should take.
 Most of my friends at church encouraged me to have chemotherapy because they knew of people God healed through it.
-I was also reminded that my close friend's husband has colon cancer 15 years ago.
+I was also reminded that my close friend's husband had colon cancer 15 years ago.
+He's totally cancer free.
 Chemotherapy is way better now compared to 15 years ago.
 I told them I am not sure if I would like to undergo chemo.
 I am not sure if my body can handle it.
 We asked our family and friends to pray for wisdom from God.
 That He will lead us to the right decision on this matter.

 A Call that Made Me Decide to Chemo